Learn Tux Paint

 - The files will be saved as ".png".

-- Viewing the saved files The files saved by Tux Paint are available in your home folder, under the sub folder /.tuxpaint/saved.
+To View the saved files the files saved by Tux Paint are available in your home folder, under the sub folder .tuxpaint saved.
 The "." preceding the tuxpaint makes this folder 'hidden'.
-To un-hide (show) and open this folder you can do 'CTRL H' when you have opened your home folder.
+To unhide (show) and open this folder you can do 'CTRL+H' when you have opened your home folder.
 You can then see all hidden folders.
 You can copy these files to any other folder you want.

 Ideas for resource creation